 To access the Query Editor, click on the Edit Queries tab from the Home ribbon.

-I recommend to always go to the Query Editor first.
-You need to transform your raw data to an optimized form before you can do anything in Power BI.
+I recommend always going to the Query Editor first.
+You need to transform your raw data into an optimized form before you can do anything in Power BI.
 This is where you can transform and do back-end configurations for your data before you actually load them into Power BI.